ModelShip25/ModelShip/ModelShip MVP Roadmap & Phase‑Based Feature Rollout.md

 ---

 **Next Steps:**

-* Import into Cursor AI as a phased backlog.
 * Flesh out user stories and acceptance criteria per phase.
 * Schedule cross‑functional sprints aligned to each phase.